top of page

 Cataloging

-Throughout the winter, our Archivist, Devon Fraser, worked to catalog the collection.
+Throughout the winter of 2022-2023, our Archivist, Devon Fraser, worked to catalog the collection.
 This involved working through 13 banker's boxes of material, reviewing, refiling, organizing, and entering information into a spreadsheet.
 The finished project was 6 archive boxes of carefully filed material.

 0001.jpg